 In the case of the Clean Vehicle Tax Credit, electric vehicles (EVs) or fuel cell vehicles (FCVs) purchased after January 1, 2023 are eligible for up to $7,500 in tax credits but require final assembly in North America for eligibility.
 The IRS has published a list of manufacturers who may be eligible.

 There will also be bonus credits for meeting domestic content requirements for clean energy projects.
-Guidance has yet to be released.
+Guidance is available here, and CEBN’s blog post provides a summary of the requirements.

 Similar to the domestic content requirements, some of the tax credits include bonus credits contingent on meeting specific labor requirements.